Profft/vis_project/README.md

 This is a Python code for creating a dashboard using Dash by Plotly.
 The dashboard provides an overview of US executions from 1977 to 2021, allowing users to filter and explore the data.

+When talking about executions in the USA, it can be challenging to grasp their scale and how widespread it is.
+This project aims to build a visualization that provides end users with an easy and manageable way to explore the topic, which lets them do their own research on the data.
+Our paper describes the data provided in the visualization, why the visualization is necessary to understand the data properly and the choices made in the design of the visualization.
+The dashboard has been made to be user-oriented with the intention of providing the end user with a general overview while still being able to delve into the detail of the data, should they choose to do so.
+The dashboard presents the user with the option to filter through attributes such as execution method, gender and/or race.
+This is accompanied by a built-in timeline that lets the end user choose data from the whole USA or individual states through the specific years since 1977 or accumulated up until today.

 ![Dashboard](https://user-images.githubusercontent.com/64041341/234227539-0c85cfbd-e25c-4117-b92e-2a68ead98fed.PNG)